gymreklab/cse185-spring20/cse185-spring20-syllabus.md

 The course consists of two lectures (1 hour) and two lab sessions (2 hours) each week.
 Lectures will cover background material needed to complete the lab projects.
 Labs will consist of hands-on assignments focusing on real-world analyses of biological datasets.

-Attendance at lab and lecture is not mandatory but highly encouraged.

 For the first 7 weeks, students will work on a weekly lab assignment.
 Pre-class assignments should be completed before the start of the lab.
 You may collaborate on lab assignments, but all students must turn in the assignment separately.
-Lab assignments are due the following Monday at 11:59pm.
+Lab assignments are due the following Sunday at 11:59pm.
 Assignments will be completed using JupyterLab.

 Grades will be released using Gradesource.
 We will strive to post grades within one week of the due date of each lab.